 The Registrar runs degree audits for students in their seventh semester of college.
 Emails will be sent to the student with copies to the Advisor and College Dean.
 As the major advisor, please take time to read these carefully and follow up immediately with the student regarding questions or concerns being raised by the Registrar.

 October is Advising month – but in some cases, the entire senior year requires careful monitoring for your advisee’s progress to graduation.

 Be especially aware of “U” grades that come through for your advisees.
 Failing or having to withdraw from a course can be critical during this year if they do not have extra courses/credits to make up for the loss.
-If your advisee is counting every credit, make sure he/she has a plan to make up the lost credit.
+If your advisee is counting every credit, make sure they have a plan to make up the lost credit.

 Careful planning before course request period for the last semester is especially important.
-Ask each of your seniors to print off their degree evaluation from Banner and make an appointment with you to review what course requirements remain and how they plan to meet them.
+Ask each of your seniors to print off their degree evaluation from Degree Works in Gateway and make an appointment with you to review what course requirements remain and how they plan to meet them.

 Remind your advisee that the Registrar must have a Request to Graduate form on file if they expect to graduate and participate in the May commencement exercises.